jeffThompson/DesigningWithData/Exercises/DesignSprint.md

 ## 1. UNDERSTAND (THE CHALLENGE)
 The first step, before thinking about solutions, is to understand the challenge.
 On your own, quickly and without worrying about how this will be actually implemented later, think about these questions:

 * What is foundational to this project?
-What absolutely must be accomplished?
+What absolutely must be accomplished (ie minimum deliverables)?
 * What is useful and delightful to the viewer?
 * Think of stories related to the project?
-What experiences have you had, or would like to have?
+What experiences have you had or would like to have?
-* Come up with "how might we...?" questions.
+* Come up with *"How might we...?"* questions.

 Write down as much of this as you can.
 We'll then take some time for you to synthesize this with your brief, then present your project ideas to your group for some initial feedback.